amanmdesai/susy-analysis-ml/README.md

-# SUSY Searches
+# SUSY Search using ML Techniques

-SUSY searches using Machine Learning Techniques.
+SUSY search using Machine Learning Techniques.
 The following ML techniques were used in the study:

 1. XGBClassifier (from XGBoost)
 2. Deep Neural Network